To all girls and women: no, your vagina is not supposed to smell like flowers

 Should you really smell like a rose?
 Here's how to maintain good feminine hygiene throughout the different stages of your life as a woman

 There seems to be an unwritten rule somewhere that girls and women need to keep our “lady garden” smelling fresh like flowers or sweet like fruit — but it is actually perfectly normal that your vagina smells nothing like a rose or a peach.
+In this article, we learn about feminine hygiene.

 The vagina is a self-cleansing organ with its own perfectly balanced ecosystem to maintain a healthy pH level of 3.8 to 4.5 so that bad bacteria is unable to grow, and it also has a function to naturally keep foreign substances away.